rsksmart/rif-identity-services/README.md

 > For development, commands appended with `:dev` run a watch mode

+There are also two apps to test the flow:

+- `holder/holder-app` is a react app that allows to fulfill the whole flow but retrieve from IPFS
+- `ipfs/IPFSApp` is a react native app that uses a gateway to retrieve a file from IPFS

+Both can be run following its readmes.

 After starting all services you should get something like this

 ![run-all](./img/run-all.png)